M-Media-Group/Vue3-Meta-Tags/README.md

 #### defaultName

 The default name of your app.
-This will be used if no name/title is specified in the meta tags.
+This will be used if no name/title is specified in the meta tags, and also for some tags like `og:site_name`.

 #### defaultLocale

 The default locale of your app.
 This sets the `lang` attribute of the `html` tag, as well as some other tags like `og:locale`.
+If the set locale is a right-to-left language, the `dir` attribute of the `html` tag will be set to `rtl`, otherwise its set to `ltr`.

 #### locales